MP3: Internet distribution

 In the second half of the 1990s, MP3 files began to spread on the Internet, often via underground pirated song networks.
 The first known experiment in Internet distribution was organized in the early 1990s by the Internet Underground Music Archive, better known by the acronym IUMA.
 After some experiments using uncompressed audio files, this archive started to deliver on the native worldwide low-speed Internet some compressed MPEG Audio files using the MP2 (Layer II) format and later on used MP3 files when the standard was fully completed.
-The popularity of MP3s began to rise rapidly with the advent of Nullsoft's audio player Winamp, released in 1997.
-In 1998, the first portable solid state digital audio player MPMan, developed by SaeHan Information Systems, which is headquartered in Seoul, South Korea, was released and the Rio PMP300 was sold afterwards in 1998, despite legal suppression efforts by the RIAA.
+The popularity of MP3s began to rise rapidly with the advent of Nullsoft's audio player Winamp, released in 1997, which still had in 2023 a community of 80 million active users.
+In 1998, Windows Media Player 5.2 and later added support for MP3 format, and the first portable solid-state digital audio player MPMan, developed by SaeHan Information Systems, which is headquartered in Seoul, South Korea, was released and the Rio PMP300 was sold afterward in 1998, despite legal suppression efforts by the RIAA.

 In November 1997, the website mp3.com was offering thousands of MP3s created by independent artists for free.
 The small size of MP3 files enabled widespread peer-to-peer file sharing of music ripped from CDs, which would have previously been nearly impossible.
 The first large peer-to-peer filesharing network, Napster, was launched in 1999.
 The ease of creating and sharing MP3s resulted in widespread copyright infringement.
 Major record companies argued that this free sharing of music reduced sales, and called it "music piracy".
 They reacted by pursuing lawsuits against Napster, which was eventually shut down and later sold, and against individual users who engaged in file sharing.
+Napster later returned as a legitimate music streaming service.

 Unauthorized MP3 file sharing continues on next-generation peer-to-peer networks.
-Some authorized services, such as Beatport, Bleep, Juno Records, eMusic, Zune Marketplace, Walmart.com, Rhapsody, the recording industry approved re-incarnation of Napster, and Amazon.com sell unrestricted music in the MP3 format.
+Authorized services, such as Amazon.com, Beatport, Bleep, eMusic, Juno Records, and the reincarnated Napster, sell unrestricted music in the MP3 format.